marrink-lab/vermouth-martinize/doc/source/tutorials/basic_usage.rst

 side chain and backbone atoms.
 For further information on the background and motivation for these terms, please read the paper by `Herzog et. al <https://pubs.acs.org/doi/full/10.1021/acs.jctc.6b00122>`_.

-Building on the command we wrote above, side chain fixing is added into martini topologies through the `-scfix` flag:
+From martinize2 version 0.12.0, side chain fixing is done automatically.
+For martinize2 ≤ 0.11.0,
+side chain fixing must be done for the martini 3 forcefield manually:

 ``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -scfix``

-**PLEASE NOTE**: Side chain fixes are *essential* for martini3 proteins.
-Currently martinize2 (version 0.11.0) *does not* add side chain fixing parameters automatically, and so `-scfix` must explictly be given as an argument.
-This will be fixed in future version of martinize2.
+In martinize2 ≥ 0.12.0, side chain fixing is done by default.
+If you want to turn this behaviour off for the forcefield that you're using, the `-noscfix` flag may be used instead.

 Secondary and tertiary structure considerations
 -----------------------------------------------